oVirt/ovirt-site/source/release/3.6.1/index.html.md

 ### oVirt Hosted Engine HA

 **oVirt 3.6.1 Async release**
+ - [upgrade] the upgrade from 3.5 to 3.6 can fail if interrupted in the middle and restarted after a reboot
  - ovirt-ha-agent should explicitly fail if the configuration volume is not valid
  - HE agent failed to start on RHEV-H after upgrade from 3.5 to 3.6
  - Emails sent from broker have "corrupted" headers